 With writing and rehearsals placing Hot Rize firmly back in their groove, recording When I’m Free took just five days at the solar-powered Studio at eTown Hall in Boulder.
 The musicians eschewed booths and headphones in favor of sitting in a circle and recording live off the floor – “the first time I’ve recorded like that since 1971,” muses Wernick.
 This organic approach resulted in an album that crackles with the energy of a Hot Rize live show, even if the band’s Western Swing alter-ego sidekicks, Red Knuckles & The Trailblazers, aren’t present.

 Hot Rize celebrated its 40th anniversary in January 2018 with a three-night stand at the Boulder Theater featuring some of their favorite cohorts and collaborators.
-The concerts as well as rehearsals and interviews are well-documented, with video and audio releases slated for release throughout 2018.

 On The Rize – Landmark Bluegrass Band Still Hot After All These Years